nim-appkit/omnilog/README.md

 ## Concepts

-This section explains how nimlog is structured, and how you can customize it.
+This section explains how omnilog is structured, and how you can customize it.

 You can create an arbitrary amount of **nested, named loggers**.